Diagnosis of Epidermolysis Bullosa

 Protecting Skin and Caring for Blisters and Wounds

 Skin care is an important part of treating epidermolysis bullosa.
-Because the blisters can be large, it is important to care for the blisters and wounds to help prevent loss of body fluid from the blister and prevent infection of any wounds.
+Because the blisters can be large, it is important to care for the blisters and wounds to help prevent loss of body fluid from the skin and prevent infection of any wounds.

 Changing bandages is an important step in protecting the skin and caring for blisters and wounds.
 Your health care team will give you directions on changing the bandages.
 When possible, use non-adhesive bandages.
 Sometimes, bandages still stick to the skin.
 If this happens, your doctor may recommend soaking the area in warm water to help loosen the bandages.